otopba/telegram_stickers_import/README.md

 All the necessary settings for this folder have already been made by the plugin, and the Telegram will be able to receive your stickers without any problems.

-In case you want to use other paths, be sure to check out how to share files between applications correctly: https://developer.android.com/training/secure-file-sharing/setup-sharing
+In case if you want to use other paths, be sure to check out how to share files between applications correctly: https://developer.android.com/training/secure-file-sharing/setup-sharing

 #### iOS